-It’s time to think about planting Fall herbs and what better way to start that than with making a small series of posts about 6 of my favorite herbs on my list and give you some tips to grow them yourself in your herb garden and how you can use those herbs this coming fall.
-Let’s get started shall we.
+It’s time to think about planting Fall herbs and what better way to start that than by making a small series of posts about a few of my favorite herbs that I love to use every day and giving you some tips on how you can plant these herbs this fall.
+Let’s get started, shall we?

 If you are looking for ways to increase your health, season food, and provide some amazing holiday-inspired recipes, herbs are a great place to start.
 While herbs are usually grown in the springtime after the final frost, there are some that you can grow in the fall.
-Sometimes you don’t realize you want to use herbs until well past spring or summer, so if you live in a mild climate, consider growing your own herbs.
+Sometimes you’ll want to use herbs until well past spring or summer, so if you live in a mild climate, consider growing your own herbs.

-Why should you grow them yourself?
-While there is always the option of purchasing fresh or dried herbs at your local grocery store or farmer’s market, there are also some amazing benefits of having them at home.
+Why should you plant a healing herb garden?
+You can always check to see if you can get fresh or dried herbs at your local farmer’s market first, but there are also some amazing benefits of having them at home.
 With your own herbs, you can:

 - Have the convenience of picking the herbs for each dish without going to the store.

 - You always have fresh herbs and don’t have to rely on the dried herbs in jars.

-- You can use the herbs for cooking and holistic remedies.
+- You can use herbs for cooking and holistic remedies.

 - It gives you more to choose from, with a lot of variety and versatility.